lightstep/terraform-lightstep-aws-dashboards/modules/chatbot-dashboard/README.md

-# Lightstep AWS Chatbot Dashboard
+# Cloud Observability AWS Chatbot Dashboard

-This module provisions a Lightstep dashboard for AWS Chatbot.
+This module provisions a Cloud Observability dashboard for AWS Chatbot.